ViiRaLe/CLI-Toolbox/README.md

 CLI-Toolbox is a collection of packages for smart and fast operations via the command-line interface.
 <br><br>

-Call the program in the CMD to show an help page showing the Toolbox available packages with their basic functions and calls.
+Call the program in the CMD / Shell to show an help page showing the Toolbox available packages with their basic functions and calls.
 <br><br>